Good job with the previous step! Since the initial setup is up and running you are ready to create your first Zeustrak campaign.

 - Can Edit - a user has full access to a campaign.
 Only tick this checkbox if you want to grant a user edit level access to a campaign.

 Congratulations!
-Your first Zeustrak campaign now officially set up!
+Your first Zeustrak campaign is now officially set up!

-Now, to run an ad campaign in a traffic source of your choice go back to the General tab and copy the Money Page URL.
-Paste this link in a traffic source ad.
+To run an ad campaign in a traffic source of your choice go back to the General tab and copy the Money Page URL.
+Paste this link in your traffic source ad.

-Don't forget to save your campaign settings, press the Create & Close button.
+Don't forget to save your campaign settings and click the Create & Close button.

-Proceed to the next step, where you'll know how to optimize your campaigns and scale your revenues: Step 3: Optimizing And Scaling Your Campaigns
+Proceed to the next step, where you'll discover how to optimize your campaigns and scale your revenues: Step 3: Optimizing And Scaling Your Campaigns